BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   have no idea why I can't seem to hotfix them.
 Boils and other enemies in the area are fine, though, and Lost Legion elsewhere in the game work just fine.

+* Ordinarily, Lost Legion Eternal (and plain ol' Eternal) drop a weapon when they start ascending, but as far as I can tell there's no way to make this drop the SAME weapon they were using.
+I ended up disabling that drop entirely -- if you want their weapon, be sure to kill 'em before they start ascending!
+I justify this to myself by saying they must need the matter as part of whatever reaction is powering their ascension.  :)

 ### Configuration

 There are six main categories which you can use to customize the gear